• Skip to primary navigation

 By equals() method

-If you want to compare two string object’s contents, then you can use the equals() method. equals() is an object class method.
-Still, string class overrides the equals() method and provide below format of equals() methods
+To compare the contents of two string objects, you can use the equals() method. equals() is an object class method.
+Still, the string class overrides the equals() method and provides the below format of equals() methods

-• Public Boolean equalsIgnoreCase(String str): Compares the actual content of the string with the content of the specified string.
-Returns true if two string’s content is equal, ignoring case, otherwise returns false.
+• Public Boolean equalsIgnoreCase(String str): Compares the string’s actual content with the specified string’s content.
+Returns true if two strings’ content is equal, ignoring case; otherwise, returns false.

 package com.SoftwareTestingO.Java.basics;